arcadiapage/arcadiapage.github.io/_posts/2020-10-09-25-ways-to-thrive-as-an-infp-writer.md

 24. Maintain your love of reading.
 25. Always be ready to take note of what inspires you.

+## How to Thrive Even More as an INFP Writer

+If this list resonates with you, here are two more things you can do to discover your unique way of flourishing as an INFP Writer:

-Want to learn more about how your personality type impacts your writing?
-Discover more in my latest book [I Can't Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Writing Problems](https://payhip.com/b/4tWM).
+1. Read my book [I Can't Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Writing Problems](https://payhip.com/b/4tWM).
+This book is full of tips on how to align your writing process with your personality type.
+2. Learn with me!
+I've created a tiny course especially to [help you boost your motivation and overcome writing blocks as an INFP Writer.](https://payhip.com/b/l30Wi).

 ![](/uploads/infp-writer-cover.jpg){: .mx-auto.d-block :}

-Have any thoughts or comments on this article?
-[Let's talk!](https://arcadiapage.com/talk/)